Table Of Contents:

 - Reviews While you cannot AND SHOULD NOT write your reviews after you set up your listing, you should start collecting reviews.
 Testimonials from past clients are critical if any of your clients fall between 18-34.
 Search finds that they are more likely to trust online reviews as much as those from friends and family.

 Why are Google Reviews Important?

 As discussed earlier, people searching for a product or service on Google are nearly ready to purchase.
-If you have communicated who you are and how you can help them, a useful review confirms that they made the right decision.
+If you have communicated who you are and how you can help them, a helpful review confirms that they made the right decision.
 It’s not enough for you to say how much experience you have and how many years you’ve been in service.
-It is the same here as with other areas of life; you can’t force your opinion on people, provide the information, and let them come to their conclusions.
+It is the same here as in other areas of life; you can’t force your opinion on people, provide the information, and let them come to conclusions.
 Honestly, a good review speaks for itself.

 Do Google Reviews Help with Rankings?